18F/api-program/pages/training.md

 * Increasingly complex API design and developer engagement.
 * Basic 'Intro to APIs' courses for other staff memebers.
 * Executive API trainings.

+For more details on the training options, see the [agency manual](https://pages.18f.gov/api-program/agency-manual).